cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/gcp_hello_world_example.md

 ## Step 5: Check your orchestrated services

 In this example we  have setup a simple web service.
 To access that service we need to get it's URL.
-System properties generated in runtime, such as allocated IPs, URLs, etc. can be stored and retrieved in several ways. in this example we are using the deployment **Outputs** as the means to get this info.
+System properties generated in runtime, such as allocated IPs, URLs, etc. can be stored and retrieved in several ways.
+In this example we are using the deployment **Outputs** as the means to get this info.
 During installation the relevant properties are stored in the deployment Outputs and can now be retrieved via the CLI or the UI.

 To get the Outputs of our deployment run:
 ```bash